Chiria: Demographics

 As of 2011 India census, Chiria had a population of 4,178.
 Males constitute 51% of the population and females 49%.
 Chiria has an average literacy rate of 57%, lower than the national average of 59.5%; with male literacy of 68% and female literacy of 45%.
 15% of the population is under 6 years of age.
 The local inhabitants are known as Ho people.

+Economy

+Iron ore mining was started at Chiria in 1901.
+India's largest iron ore mine with reserves of 2 billion tonnes of iron ore is located here.
+The mine is operated by Steel Authority of India Limited.
+India's first iron ore mine was at Pansira Buru and then shifted to Budha Buru in Chiria.
+Iron ore deposits in the area were discovered by R. Soubolle.